 - Is there a pattern for the scarves and hats?
 There is no specific pattern to follow so feel free to use your own — or you can find some here: PATTERNS.
 We do recommend that you keep them simple and perhaps use slightly larger needles so more can be made!
-Please keep your scarves within our size restrictions (5-6″ across and about 48″ long) so they fit into our care packages.
+Please keep your scarves within our size restrictions (no larger than 4″-6″ wide, 48″-50″ long) so they fit into our care packages.
 No fringe.
 You may notice that the size guidelines are a bit smaller than in the past.
 Do NOT be concerned if yours are a little wider or longer.
 It is still absolutely fine.
-Our scarves that are a bit too large for our regular boxes are enjoyed and appreciated by our Wounded Warriors or our Veterans.
+Our scarves that are a bit too large for our regular boxes are enjoyed and appreciated by our Wounded Heroes or our Veterans.

 - What yarns and colors should we use?
 Any soft yarn is fine and any color will be accepted, but if possible please keep the colors on the subtle side–blues, browns, olives, grays, maroon, and black are all good choices, as well as appropriate for male and female troops!
 Stripes using these colors or multi-colored yarn is acceptable.
-It is best to steer away from red, white and blue as a color combination.
-Military personnel cannot wear a depiction of the flag.
-Scarves can be red and white or blue and red or blue and white, but it’s best not to use the three colors together.
+NOTE: We have reviewed our policy with our Military advisors and have been cleared to accept scarves and hats made with a red, white and blue color combination.

 Please note: The scarves and hats we send are gifts from home.
 This message is from Carolyn Blashek, Founder of Operation Gratitude: